oneconcern/datamon/docs/proposals/diamond-design.md

 Use-cases:

 * Diamond use-case: a workflow deploys many splits, with some overlap in the resulting dataset.
   Overlapping identical files do not trigger any conflict.
-The user wants to be warned about overlaps with differences (conflicting versions).
+The user wants to be warned about overlaps with variations (conflicting versions).
 * One pod in the workflow did restart: we don't want to report any conflict from that kind of event.
-* Incremental upload: a single pod proceeds to dataset construction in several steps.
-We keep intermediate versions of files as checkpoints.
+* Incremental upload: a single pod proceeds with the construction of a dataset in several steps.
+We keep the intermediate versions of all modified files as checkpoints.
-* Incremental upload with diamond: a workflow deploys many splits, each single pod proceeds to dataset construction in several steps.
+* Incremental upload with diamond: a workflow deploys many splits on different pods, every single pod proceeding incrementally.
 Versions are checkpointed.

 Premises: about detecting conflicts